kaiosilveira/design-patterns/README.md

 ## Language choice

-I decided to use C# (on top of .NET Core) as the programming language choice to implement the patterns, as it is a traditional, strongly-typed Object-Oriented language.
+I chose to use C# (on top of .NET Core) as the programming language to implement these patterns, as it is a traditional, strongly-typed Object-Oriented language.

 ## OO Principles